-5.4.6 Key RCRA Exemptions and Policies
+5.5.6 Key RCRA Exemptions and Policies

 - Universal wastes (i.e., batteries, light bulbs, thermostats, and pesticides) that have been authorized for free release can be sent for recycling.
 If sent for recycling, they are exempted from hazardous waste regulations provided they are marked as "Universal Waste" and sent for recycling within one year of accumulation. - Used oil is any oil refined from crude oil or any synthetic oil that has been used, and because of such use, is contaminated by physical or chemical impurities.
 This includes lubricants, coolants, emulsions, etc. It does not include oil-based products used as solvents refined from crude oil or manufactured from synthetic materials.
-If recycled, pursuant to 40 CFR Part 279, Standards for the Management of Used Oil, used oil is exempted from hazardous waste management requirements; however, it must meet DOE O 458.1 Chg 4 (LtdChg) requirements as discussed previously in Section 4.

-• RCRA wastewaters generally are treated on-site under the RCRA Wastewater Treatment Unit (WWTU) exemption provided they meet the WAC of the on-site treatment facility.
-The WWTU exemption is discussed further in Section 8 of this WMP.
+If recycled, pursuant to 40 CFR Part 279, Standards for the Management of Used Oil, used oil is exempted from hazardous waste management requirements; however, it must meet DOE O 458.1 Chg 4 (LtdChg) requirements as discussed previously in Section 4. - RCRA wastewaters generally are treated on-site under the RCRA Wastewater Treatment Unit (WWTU) exemption provided they meet the WAC of the on-site treatment facility.
+The WWTU exemption is discussed further in Section 8 of this WMP. - Radioactive wastes that are source, special nuclear, or by-product materials regulated under the Atomic Energy Act are excluded from the definition of solid waste under RCRA and are not subject to RCRA regulation; however, nonradioactive components of MLLW are subject to RCRA regulation if they are listed as RCRA hazardous wastes or exhibit a characteristic.

-5.5 ACM
+5.6 ACM